 FOR IMMEDIATE RELEASE:

-ARLINGTON, TEXAS – March 16, 2017 – On Friday, July 14th at 6PM CST (GMT -6), TheSpeedGamers (TSG), a group of gamers based in Arlington, Texas, will begin a 120-hour summer gaming marathon for charity.
-The group has raised over $720,000 for various charities and causes since it was formed in 2008, including Direct Relief International, the Make-A-Wish Foundation, ACT Today!, St. Jude Children’s Research Hospital, and nearly twenty others.
-These charities help support those in need directly and help fund research towards cures for various debilitating diseases and other key areas of concern.
+ARLINGTON, TEXAS – June 28, 2019 – On Friday, July 12th at 6PM CT (GMT -6), TheSpeedGamers, a group based in Arlington, Texas, will begin a weeklong (168-hour) gaming marathon for charity.
+Since forming in 2008, the group has raised over $800,000 for various charities and causes, including St. Jude Children’s Research Hospital, the Make-A-Wish Foundation, ACT Today!, and nearly twenty others.
+These charities help support those in need directly and help to fund research leading to cures for various debilitating diseases and other key areas of concern.
 This marathon will return the group to the franchise that began their journey eleven years ago, The Legend of Zelda.

 TheSpeedGamers, or TSG, was founded in 2008 in the Dallas-Fort Worth area of Texas by Britt LaRiviere.
 Britt and a few of his friends decided to have a weekend of gaming for fun when the idea formed to stream it live on the internet for charity.
 Since the first marathon in March 2008, TSG has expanded to include members from around the world, and it has gone on to do multiple marathons for a myriad of charities and causes.
-These charities include St. Jude Children’s Research Hospital, ACT Today, buildOn, Heifer International, and Mercy Corps.
+These charities include St. Jude Children’s Research Hospital, ACT Today!, buildOn, Heifer International, and Mercy Corps.
 Through these marathons, TSG has proven that gamers can do more than just play games; they can also help save or better the lives of others.